 Traveling by bus from Manila to Vigan will be the cheapest option, although expect to spend around 8 to 10 hours on the road.
-There are many bus lines offering the direct Vigan route, with premium ones such as Partas Bus in Cubao and Farinas Transit in Pasay that feature WiFi, TV, and toilets; and regular bus companies such as Dominion Bus, Aniceto Bus, and Viron Transit at relatively lower fares.
+Many bus lines offer the direct Vigan route, with premium ones such as Partas Bus in Cubao and Farinas Transit in Pasay that feature WiFi, TV, and toilets; and regular bus companies such as Dominion Bus, Aniceto Bus, and Viron Transit at relatively lower fares.
 Some buses like Philippine Rabbit Bus Line, Florida, Maria de Leon, Baliwag, and RCJ Transit pass by Vigan as well, on their way to Laoag City.
-It is recommended to take the overnight trips so you can just sleep through the long ride and don’t save on accommodation expenses for one night.
+It is recommended to take overnight trips so you can just sleep through the long ride and don’t save on accommodation expenses for one night.

 Those coming from the Clark International Airport in Pampanga may ride a shuttle service or jeepney to Dau Integrated Bus Terminal where buses going to Vigan and Laoag await.
-If you are coming from Baguio, there are buses bound for Laoag that make a stop at Vigan.
+If you are coming from Baguio, there are buses bound for Laoag that stop at Vigan.
 From Abra or Tuguegarao, buses from these places also stop in Vigan.

 If you want to save time, take a flight from Manila to Laoag, which takes only an hour, and go on a 2-hour bus trip to Vigan.